hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/01-mesh.rst

       [ 7, 6, 45 ]   # circular arc with central angle of 45 degrees
     ]

-In the following we will use this example to explain the structure of Hermes mesh files.

 **Variables**

 Hermes mesh file consists of variables.
 Each variable can hold a real